Entering the Era of Discrete Diffusion Models: A Benchmark for Schr\"odinger Bridges and Entropic Optimal Transport: Benchmark

 We parameterize the scalar-valued function $v^*$ using a rank-1 Canonical Polyadic (CP) decomposition, which captures interactions across dimensions and provides a compact yet expressive representation.
 Such decompositions act as universal approximators, capable of modeling complex functions when the rank is sufficiently large \citep{cohen2016expressivepowerdeeplearning,basharin2025fasterlanguagemodelsbetter}.
-Thus, $v^*$ is given by
+Thus, $v^*$ is written as

 Expression \eqref{equation:cp_decomposition} defines a mixture of $K$ \emph{factorizable distributions}, each with weight $\beta_k \ge 0$.
-For each mixture component $k$ and dimension $d$, probabilities are given by non-negative vectors $r_k^d \in \mathbb{R}^S_+$, referred to as \emph{CP cores}, where $r_k^d[x_1^d]$ denotes the probability of state $x_1^d$.
-The key advantage of this parameterization is that the factorization across dimensions makes both the normalizing constant $c(x_0)$ and the conditional distribution $q^*(x_1 | x_0)$ computationally tractable.
-Specifically, the product structure allows efficient ancestral sampling by drawing each dimension independently.
+For each mixture component $k$ and dimension $d$, probabilities are defined by non-negative vectors $r_k^d \in \mathbb{R}^S_+$, referred to as \emph{CP cores}, where $r_k^d[x_1^d]$ denotes the probability of state $x_1^d$.